 12 Min Read

-Part of: GS-III- Economy- Bail out plan (PT-MAINS-PERSONALITY TEST)
+Part of: GS-III- Economy- Bailout plan (PT-MAINS-PERSONALITY TEST)

 This whole initiative is called Atmanirbhar Bharat Abhiyan.
-She said, PM Modi in his address to the nation had outlined his vision for a self-reliant India and exhorted the Indians to become vocal for our local products.
+She said, PM Modi in his address to the nation had outlined his vision for a self-reliant India and exhorted the Indians to become vocal about our local products.

-Giving details about the package, Nirmala Sitharaman announced 3 lakh crore rupees Collateral-free Automatic Loans for Businesses, including MSMEs.
-She said, to provide stressed MSMEs with equity support, Government will facilitate provision of 20 thousand crore rupees as subordinate debt.
+Giving details about the package, Nirmala Sitharaman announced 3 lakh crore rupees of Collateral-free Automatic Loans for Businesses, including MSMEs.
+She said, to provide stressed MSMEs with equity support, Government will facilitate the provision of 20 thousand crore rupees as subordinate debt.

 She also said that 50 thousand crore rupees equity infusion for MSMEs through Fund of Funds will be operated through a Mother Fund and few daughter funds.
 She said, this will help to expand MSME size as well as capacity.
 The Finance Minister also said that definition of MSMEs has been revised and investment limit will be revised upwards and additional criteria of turnover is also being introduced.

-Ms Sitharaman announced a sum of 30 thousand crore rupees for Non-Banking Financial Companies, Housing Finance Companies-HFCs and Micro Finance Institutions under a special liquidity scheme Further, 45 thousand crore rupees partial credit guarantee scheme 2.0 was also unveiled for NBFCs, HFCs , and MFIs with low credit rating to help them extend loans to individuals and MSMEs.
+Ms Sitharaman announced a sum of 30 thousand crore rupees for Non-Banking Financial Companies, Housing Finance Companies-HFCs and Micro Finance Institutions under a special liquidity scheme Further, 45 thousand crore rupees partial credit guarantee scheme 2.0 was also unveiled for NBFCs, HFCs, and MFIs with low credit rating to help them extend loans to individuals and MSMEs.

 In a major announcement by Finance Minister Nirmala Sitharaman, Tax Deducted at Source (TDS) and Tax Collected at Source (TCS) have been reduced by 25 per cent till 31st March of next year.
-This decision will increase cash flow of over 50 thousand crore rupees benefitting common people.
-The date for filing Income Tax return for the last financial year has also been extended till 30th November, while last date for filing tax audits has been extended from 30th September to 31st October.
+This decision will increase the cash flow by over 50 thousand crore rupees benefitting common people.
+The date for filing the Income Tax return for the last financial year has also been extended till 30th November, while the last date for filing tax audits has been extended from 30th September to 31st October.

 Real estate reforms